TingyaoLyu/SPYang1220.github.io/index.md

 title: Home
 ---

 Greetings!
 I'm Mingrui Zhang, a second year Ph.D. in the University of Washington [Information School].
-My advisor is Prof. [Jacob O. Wobbrock], who directs the [iLab].
+My advisor is Prof. [Jacob O. Wobbrock], who directs the [ACE Lab].

 My research interests are in Human-Computer Interaction, specifically text entry, input methods, and interaction techniques, where I seek better methods to make technology natural and seamless.